thesoftwarefarm/email/README.md

 If an email could not be sent to a recipient, the email provider can notify you about this.
 This package handles permanent failures webhooks for you.

 #### Mailgun
-Add `http://app.example/webhook-mailgun` link to "Permanent Failure" section within you mailgun webhooks settings
+Add `http://app.example/webhook-mailgun` link to "Permanent Failure" section within you mailgun webhooks settings.

 #### Amazon SES
 1. Create a new topic under Amazon SNS